Johnkecops/ASD_Chatbot/README.md

 # APABOT

-APABOT is a Python and Streamlit reconstruction of the paper **"APABOT: A Chatbot for ASD Treatment Implemented by ParlAI"** from the PDF included in this repository:
+APABOT is a Python and Streamlit application of the paper **"APABOT: A Chatbot for ASD Treatment Implemented by ParlAI"** from the PDF included in this repository:

 - [Shiloputra_et_al___2023___APABOT_A_Chatbot_for_ASD_Treatment_Implemented_by_ParlAI.
 Zenodo Preprint](https://zenodo.org/records/22789167)